SS-Pradeep/gamification/docs/docs/gamification/Concepts/GamificationEngine.md

 - Defined by Admins

-- Is lazy initialized to every user.
+- Created for each user as needed (lazy initialization)

-- Can be triggered directly with metric trigger.
+- Can be updated directly with metric trigger.

 ### 🏅 Achievements